Custom-Habit | Commonly Confused Words

 etymology

-• An easy way to remember: A custom is shared among a group, while a habit is personal to an individual.
+• A custom is usually a cultural norm, while a habit is more personal and individualistic.

 © 2025 Lithium Lab Pte Ltd